geemus/learn_fog/0_introduction.markdown

 ## Cloud Services

-Cloud services have a few distinguishing characteristics.
-First, they provide on-demand service allowing you to add and remove resources as needed.
-Similarly, cloud services allow you to pay for usage, rather than by time period.
-This combination is very powerful, but comes at the cost of foregoing some control and knowledge of the actual resources.
+* Provide on-demand service allowing you to add and remove resources as needed.
+* Allow you to pay for usage, rather than by time period.
+* Flexibility comes at the cost of foregoing some control and knowledge of the actual resources.

 ## fog